-

 When we are competent, we grow the capacity to do more and find space available for us to help others.
 This is when we become an actual contributor to the broader team and meet the proficient criteria.

-In conclusion, in mastery, we will be both a leader and a follower in our individual and collective transformational journeys, igniting and inspiring change to create a journey of discovery.
+Through mastery, we will be both a leader and a follower in our individual and collective transformational journeys, igniting and inspiring change to create a journey of discovery.

-• Harnessing your Super Power to Change Culture: Your Workforce
+Harnessing your Super Power to Change Culture: Your Workforce

-You can change an organisation to adopt a new culture through celebrating followship.
+You can change an organisation to adopt a new culture changing people in organisations to be cultural architects and you can create whole systems change through culture.

-So transformation happens and is achievable.
+So transformation is possible, happens and is achievable.

 So why has changing organisational culture been so challenging.

-We have put systems, policies and processes in place, hoping these will enable us to implement change however
+We have put systems, policies and processes in place, hoping these will enable us to implement change however change is about people, with a shared mission not rules.

 What are the first steps?